hoelzro/lua-repl/README.md

 This project aims to provide a REPL implemented in pure Lua that almost any project can make use of.

+This library also includes an example application (rep.lua), which serves as an alternative to the standalone interpreter included with Lua.
+If the lua-linenoise library is installed, it uses linenoise for history and tab completion; otherwise, it tries to use rlwrap for basic line editing.

 # Project Goals

   * Provide REPL logic to Lua programs that include this module.